The "Hammer" is one of Ontario's

 true hidden gems for visitors

-Located approximately halfway between Toronto and Niagara Falls the City of Hamilton Ontario is mainly viewed by visitors to the province as they cross the huge Skyway Bridge that links these two popular tourist destinations.
+Hamilton Ontario is located approximately halfway between Toronto and Niagara Falls.
+The city is mainly viewed by visitors to the province as they cross the huge Skyway Bridge that links these two popular tourist destinations.
 The first impression they get of the city is not very flattering as the view from the lofty heights of the bridge is of the industrial harbor that drove the city's economy for decades.

 Yet for those willing to pull off the highway and see what the city has to offer they are usually surprised at the natural and historic beauty that lies behind those billowing smokestacks.

 I myself am very familiar with Hamilton as it has been my home for over 50 years.
 While I must admit that there are quite a few less desirable neighborhoods and the city has suffered from a long decline over the last few decades it is still a place that provides many unique and interesting subjects for the lens of my camera.

 Sitting at the head of Lake Ontario: "The Hammer" or "Steeltown" as it's known to locals because it produces 60% of Canada's steel, is at the centre of the Golden Horseshoe region and lies roughly halfway between the cities on Toronto and Buffalo, New York.

 Long settled by native aboriginals they called the waters of Hamilton harbor: "Macassa" which translates to "beautiful waters" and before becoming severely polluted by the heavy industry that lies along its shores this was one of the premier sport fishing destinations within the Great Lakes.
 I myself remember heading down to the harbor as a child during the frigid winter months and skating on the huge natural frozen rink while multitudes of ice-boats skimmed along its surface.